-Despite the confusion, SEO is an amazing source of traffic, leads, and revenue for so many businesses – both local business and those competing on a National or International scale.
+Despite the confusion, SEO is an amazing source of traffic, leads, and revenue for many businesses – both local business and those competing on a larger National or International scale.
 Sure, there are a large number of factors to consider when undertaking a search marketing campaign but it doesn’t have to be as confusing or intimidating as people make it out to be.
 First let’s get a handle on what SEO really is.

 Not only can we help you rank organically for a variety of search terms, but you also have the option of combining our SEO services with proper analytics, tracking, and testing to make sure your website is making good use of the newfound increases in traffic.
 Check out our conversion optimization service for more info on this.

 Although SEO is much more complex than what we discuss below, the following will help give you an idea of what is involved and some of the factors that go into ranking your website.